The science bit

 How hemp can help stop climate change

 Hemp is a fast-growing, highly fibrous plant.
 This means that hemp absorbs lots of CO2, carbon dioxide, from the air as it grows.
 Different varieties of hemp will absorb different amounts of CO2.
-Varieties grown for seed will sequester around 6 tons of CO2 per acre in a single growing season.
-High fibre varieties will sequester around 10 tons of CO2 per acre in a single growing season.
-In hot countries, two crops per year are possible.
+High-fibre varieties will sequester up to 15 tons of CO2 per hectare in a single growing season (Source: European Commission).
+In hot countries, two or three crops per year are possible.
 When you consider that forestry can take up to 30-40 years to show net carbon benefit, we believe that hemp literally has the power to save the world.

-Our plan is to enable the planting of hemp all over the world, funded by the sale of carbon offsets, and sustainable and hemp products from our online marketplace.
+Our plan is to enable the planting of hemp all over the world, funded by the sale of carbon credits and sustainable hemp products from our online marketplace.

 The hemp plant multiplier effect